collectivecardgame/library/website/blog/2019-12-22-commentary.md

 Because this feature is not even a sure thing, we are intentionally ignoring potential issues.
 If we always came up with a perfect plan before trying something new, we never would have even gotten to release the alpha.

-At the end of the year, If 50% of cards have commentary on them, we will lock the sheet and I will go through and fix grammar mistakes and other issues.
+On January 15, If 50% of cards have commentary on them, we will lock the sheet and I will go through and fix grammar mistakes and other issues.
 It almost goes without saying that we reserve the right to not use commentary or to edit your provided commentary.

 The sheet itself will represent exactly what is in the game, so it will stay public but unable to be edited for now.